 10 Instagram Tips For Musicians

 1. Reserve Your Instagram Name

-As with Twitter, you need to get in and set up your artist or band account with Instagram.
-Don’t use your personal account as the band account, most people won’t engage with an image of what you had for dinner.
+As with Twitter, you'll need to register and set up your artist or band account with Instagram.
+Don’t use your personal account as your artist account, most people won’t engage with an image of what you had for dinner.
 If your band name is already taken try adding a location e.g "DittoMusicUK" and make sure you set up with a different email account to your personal account.

-Tip: If you are having difficulty securing a username, Instagram does have a Trademark policy in place and by contacting Instagram you may have a chance at claiming your business Instagram name.
+Tip: If you are having difficulty securing the username you want, Instagram does have a Trademark Policy in place, and by contacting Instagram you may have a chance at claiming your business Instagram name.